HusseinGalal81/DevNet_vCC_Team0/Camp2-Day2-Assignment/README.md

 </rpc-reply>
 ```

-# Optional
+## Optional

+Here are some ideas to extend these examples:
+- You can modify the filter to just return the interface GigabitEthernet2
+- You could make the interface filter a command line option
-Ideally, you could have a single script, and have a commandline argument to indicate if an get or edit config was required.
+- Ideally, you could have a single script, and have a commandline argument to indicate if an get or edit config was required.